super-up/super_up_docs/docs/flutter/flutter.md

 abstract class SConstants {
   ///your super up base domain url
-  ///like this (example.com) not start https// or any sub domains example [superupdev.com] or server ip with port like [12.xxx.xxx:80] static const _productionBaseUrl = "superupdev.online";
+  ///like this (example.com) not start https// or any sub domains example [superupdev.com] or server ip with port like [12.xxx.xxx:80]
+  /// case of you use server ip just put the server ip connected to the port [http://ip:port] static const _productionBaseUrl = "superupdev.online";

   ///your app name